jeffbass/yin-yang-ranch/README.rst

 This repository contains the software and the hardware designs used to build our measurement and monitoring systems. **yin-yang-ranch** is a continuously evolving project with a lot of hardware hacking and software refactoring.
-I are open-sourcing everything in case it might be helpful to others.
+I am open-sourcing everything in case it might be helpful to others.
 My projects use Raspberry Pi computers, PiCameras, various sensors and related electronics.
 I control the hardware with Python programs that use computer vision, OpenCV, Numpy, pandas, the PyZMQ messaging library.
 I use the